 Yes.
-The noise reduction blankets can also be cut as a door cover.
+The noise reduction blankets can also be cut as a soundproof blanket for a door.
 Where the door handle is located, we will sew a vinyl patch into the blanket, so a simple slit can be cut into the patch and the door handle can penetrate through.

 What do Noise Control Blankets look like?